danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_1.markdown

 <b>gatewayIP:</b> Normally it is something like 192.168.1.1.
 If you are using your Windows machine, type {% highlight ruby %}ipconfig{% endhighlight %} again and look for the line titled Default Gateway.
 If you want to know how to do this in Linux, type {% highlight ruby %}ip r{% endhighlight %}

 <b>adp:</b> Look at the ifconfig screenshot again.
 I highlighted eth0.
 This is my adapter name.
 The name is typically eth0 but you should double check.

+Save with Ctrl+O, Exit with Ctrl+X and open a new terminal tab.
+Test them with the following commands

+{% highlight ruby %}
+echo $myIP
+echo $gatewayIP
+echo $adp

+#Compare them against

+ifconfig
+route -n
+{% endhighlight %}

 Now that we have finished configuring the variables, we are going to add in some function commands.
 What are the functions?
 Let's break it down.
 The shortcut always will appear in the following format. function short() { long; }.
 The short is the shortened version of the actual command.
 The command itself is in between the { } space.
 Comments about the command referenced via #